dongkunhan/dongkunhan.github.io/_pages/publications.md

 Selected Conference Publications
 ======
+D. Han, Towards Effective Mathematics Teaching: A Personalized E-Learning System Using Academic Performance Prediction, **In Proceedings of IEEE International Conference on Teaching, Assessment, and Learning for Engineering**{: style="color: RoyalBlue;"}, 81-87, 2025.

+D. Han and M. Y. -Y. Leung, Student-Directed Flipped Classroom for Experimental and Sustainability Education: A Case Study in Hong Kong, **In Proceedings of the International Conference on Modern Educational Technology**{: style="color: RoyalBlue;"}, 1001-1005, 2025.

+D. Han and M. Y. -Y. Leung, A Dynamic Distance-Weighted KNN Model for Customized Mathematics Education, **In Proceedings of the International Conference on Digital Technology in Education**{: style="color: RoyalBlue;"}, 72-83, 2025.

 D. Han, and S. Shen, Deep Reinforcement Learning for Autonomous Driving with Multi-Scenario Fusion: A Unified Reward Function Approach, **In Proceedings of the International Conference on Machine Learning and Machine Intelligence**{: style="color: RoyalBlue;"}, 78-84, 2024.

 D. Han, and B. Shao, Automatic Navigation and Voice Cloning Technology Deployment on a Humanoid Robot, **In Proceedings of the International Conference on Control and Robotics**{: style="color: RoyalBlue;"}, 656-662, 2024.